 Table of Contents

 A few years ago, bookmarklets (also called favlets) were far more common than they are today.
-Most of their typical use cases were absorbed either into native browser features or browser extensions.
+Most of their typical jobs moved into native browser features or browser extensions.

-That said, they remain the fastest way to extend a browser's functionality for a specific task without sourcing, vetting, and installing an extension.
-They also work uniformly across all major browsers — Safari, Firefox, and any Chromium-based browser — with no installation required.
+Still, they remain the fastest way to extend a browser for one task.
+You skip the work of finding, checking, and adding an extension.
+They also work the same way across all major browsers — Safari, Firefox, and any Chromium-based browser.
+You install nothing.

 Creating a bookmarklet